 The agriculture industry creates air pollution, causing heart and lung problems that have led to 3.3 million deaths across the globe.
 Anyone living downwind of a pig farm can attest that hog manure is pungent.

 Antibiotic use in the agricultural industry has created antibiotic resistance in the people who eat the meat.
 This resistance can have dangerous consequences because it becomes more difficult to combat infections.

 Fertilizer use on crops and vegetables, in addition to manure, contaminates the soil, can run off into water sources, and contributes to air pollution.
 Finally, transportation delivering produce to the market contributes to air and noise pollution.

 The fashion industry employs an estimated 75 million people worldwide.
 It will generate global annual revenue of USD$0.99 trillion in 2022.
 All that profit comes at an environmental cost, however.
 The fashion industry produces 10 percent of the world’s carbon emissions, and up to 85 percent of the textiles end up in landfill.

 Textile production consumes 93 billion cubic metres of water annually, directly contributing to water scarcity.
-For example, 8 gallons of water are required to make one pair of denim jeans.
+Did you know 8 gallons of water are required to make one pair of denim jeans?
 Most jeans use synthetic indigo dye containing chemicals like cyanide and formaldehyde.

 Many workers develop lung problems from exposure to the chemical dyes and microscopic grains of sand used to age and distress the garments.
 Working conditions are less than optimal.

-Manufacturing operations and transportation contribute to air pollution, and energy demands continue to drive fuel demand.
+Manufacturing operations and transportation contribute to air pollution, therefore is a high contributor to polluting industries and energy demands continue to drive fuel demand.

 5. Food Retail